 Wake Forest University

-The Hollins Abroad comprehensive fee ($23,400.00 per term for 2014-15) covers all program costs including tuition, homestay, all meals during the term, your metro and bus pass, the four-day group trip, two weekend excursions, and the orientation program in Paris.
+The Hollins Abroad comprehensive fee ($23,400.00 per term for 2014-15) covers all program costs including tuition, homestay, all meals during the term, your metro and bus pass, the three-day group trip, two weekend excursions, and the orientation program in Paris.
 It does not cover your transatlantic airfare, or personal expenses, including independent travel.

 You need not spend much more on program-related expenses in Paris than you normally would on a U.S. campus.
 In some cases, you'll save money, in others you'll spend more.
 For example, textbooks, a major expense in the United States, will cost you next to nothing in Paris.
 However, if you take the theatre course, you'll spend about $200 per term for tickets.